Skip to content

 Later on you are contacted by your bank to notify you that you have almost spent your entire credit limit.
 You contact them and learn a large amount of money has been spent on your card.

 You now note that the email you received earlier, has a completely different email address to the legitimate company.
-The scammer has taken your card details and personal information and transacted on your account without authorisation.
+The criminal has taken your card details and personal information and transacted on your account without authorisation.

 Smishing - text scams